 Whatever that something is that’s about to break loose in the heavenly realm, let’s pray that God will cause it to pass over our households.
 Let’s plead and declare the blood of The Passover Lamb over our bodies, our minds, our families and our homes.

 - Prepare a special meal and take the time to recount God’s faithfulness with your family (Use this guide for a Messianic Jewish style)

 - Decorate your front door with a red ribbon or cloth or a “He is Risen” wreath

 - Anoint your family and the doors and windows of your house

 - Pray The 9 Blessings of Passover over your family

 Take pictures.
 Make it memorable.
 One day, when your grandchildren ask you about Passover 2020, you can say:

-It was the year when the world experienced the coronavirus pandemic and many suffered and died, but the Lord passed over our house and spared our lives.
+It was the year when the world experienced a global pandemic, but the Lord passed over our house and spared our lives.